singnet/dev-portal/products/rfai.md

 ## Solution Submission

-* All submissions are evaluated by the SingularityNet foundation to ensure that the acceptance criteria as specified in the request is met and the problem is solved for.
+* Submissions are evaluated by the SingularityNet foundation to ensure that the acceptance criteria as specified in the request is met and the problem is solved for.
-* The submission should include the github repo of your code
+* Include the github repo of your code during submission.
-* The submitter should be using the same address used to publish the service while submitting the solution.
+* Submitter must publish the service, using the same address used while submitting the solution.

-* The submission is evaluated as follows
+The submission is evaluated as follows
-* The specified acceptance criteria in the request must be met
+* The specified acceptance criteria in the request must be met.
-    * Any performance metrics specified against provided test datasets should be met
+    * Any performance metrics specified against provided test datasets should be met.
-    * Submission should be a service deployed on the SingularityNet platform
+    * Submission should be a service deployed on the SingularityNet platform.

 ## Voting for a Solution